Clay Stabilizer Manufacturers, with SDS MSDS Sheet

 Vapor density: Not available.

 10. Stability and Reactivity

 Stability: It is stable under ordinary conditions of use and storage.
-Avoid contact with strong acids, alkali or oxidizing agents..
+Avoid contact with strong acids, alkalis, or oxidizing agents.

 Hazardous Decomposition Products: It emits toxic fumes and carbon monoxide when heated to decomposition.
 It may form carbon dioxide and hydrogen chloride at elevated temperatures.